Klinefelter syndrome: Cultural and social impacts

 In many societies, the symptoms of Klinefelter syndrome have contributed to significant social stigma, particularly due to infertility and gynecomastia.
 Historically, these traits were often associated with a perceived lack of masculinity, which could result in social ostracism.
 However, in recent years, increased awareness and advocacy have led to a reduction in stigma, with individuals diagnosed with KS more likely to receive proper medical care and support.
 Advocacy organizations, such as the American Association for Klinefelter Syndrome Information and Support (AAKSIS), have played a crucial role in promoting understanding and improving the quality of life for affected individuals.

 The classification of Klinefelter syndrome as an intersex variation is debated.
 It is included as one by intersex advocacy groups, and some KS organizations and academics.
 Historically, however, medical tradition has often excluded KS from intersex, prioritizing physical appearance at birth over chromosomal makeup.
 This view was echoed by some KS support communities, which emphasized a strictly male identity, attributed to fears of stigma associated with homosexuality or transgender identity.
 A 2024 study showed 19% of KS respondents identified as intersex or non-binary, 12% as female and 53% as male, with 56% overall noting some discrepancy between their gender identity and their physical appearance.

 Epidemiology

-This syndrome, evenly distributed in all ethnic groups, has a prevalence of approximately four subjects per every 10,000 (0.04%) males in the general population.
+This syndrome has a prevalence of approximately four subjects per every 10,000 (0.04%) males in the general population.
+Ethnic differences in prevalence may exist.
 However, it is estimated that only 25% of the individuals with Klinefelter syndrome are diagnosed throughout their lives.
 The rate of Klinefelter syndrome among infertile males is 3.1%.
 The syndrome is the main cause of male hypogonadism.
 One survey in the United Kingdom found that while the majority of people with KS identify as male, a significant number have a different gender identity.
 The prevalence of KS is higher than baseline in transgender women.